 · Jesus also forbade us to “call anyone on earth [our spiritual] teacher, [reverently calling him or her Rabbi, Reverend, Priest, Pastor, Prophet, etcetera - as in fulfilling "important" church posts to "mediate" between people and God, 1 Tim.
 2:5.]
 For One is your Teacher, [High Priest, Mediator, Shepherd, Provider, Guide… Who deserves all glory and honor,] Christ [the Holy Spirit, Jn.
 14:26; 16:8-14.]”

 Decidedly rejecting Jesus also constitutes blasphemy against God and results in the “unpardonable sin” because He Alone is The Life, Light, Truth, and Way, and “no one comes to the Father except through Him.”
 This pertains to unbelievers as well as so-called believers who lead double lives.
-Thus, Jesus warned in Lu.
-12:8-10, “…He who denies Me before men will be denied before the angels of God.”
-So, consciously denying Jesus before men translates into the “unpardonable sin.”
-Many believers might seem completely dedicated to Jesus until their unsaved friends and family enter the scene.
-Then, they turn into secret agents and easily forget their commitments to Jesus and the members of His body, by actively turning their backs on them to ‘party’ with their physical family and unsaved friends.
-Such double-mindedness or spiritual schizophrenia is being ashamed of Jesus and thus “denying Him before men.”
-Such convenient Jesus-deniers are church angels but friends-and-family devils, who need to repent from rejecting Jesus; submitting themselves completely and on all levels of life to Him above all else.
+Thus, Jesus warned in Luke 12:8-10, “…He who denies Me before men will be denied before the angels of God.”
+So, fearing and respecting men more than God by consciously denying or rejecting Jesus before them, translates into the “unpardonable sin.”
+This does not mean we must throw our own Godly works or the Precious Pearl Jesus “before [undiscerning] swine and give what is holy to the [uninterested] dogs” to avoid the sin of blasphemy.
+In reality, we cannot share our Most and Holy God if there is no open door to welcome Him.
+What Luke 12:8-10 actually mean is that many believers might seem completely dedicated to Jesus until their unsaved friends and family enter the scene.
+Then, they turn into secret agents and easily forget their commitments to Jesus and the members of His body, by turning their backs on them to ‘party’ with their religious but unsaved family and precious unbelieving friends.
+Such double-mindedness or spiritual schizophrenia flourishes because they fear they will lose their family and friends and thus they “deny Him before men.”
+Such Jesus-deniers are church angels but friends-and-family worshippers, who need to repent from rejecting Jesus and submit themselves on all levels of life to Him above all else.

 Claiming the authority to forgive people’s sin is also deliberate blasphemy, (Mt.
 9:1-3.)
 That’s why the Pharisees, not accepting the fact that Jesus Is God in the flesh of a mere Man, accused Him of blasphemy when He healed the sick by forgiving their sins.
 Yet, the Roman Catholic Church, which made her priests into so-called spiritual ‘fathers’ who can even allegedly ‘forgive the sin’ of their church members, are decidedly trying to replace the Lord Jesus, as only God can forgive sin, (Mark 2:7.)
 This amounts to one of the worst forms of blasphemy against the Holy Spirit.